-We are also conducting a Phase 1/2 Actimab-A combination trial with the Bcl-2 inhibitor Venetoclax in fit and unfit patients age 18 and above with relapsed or refractory AML.
+We are also conducting a Phase 1/2 trial combining Actimab-A with the Bcl-2 inhibitor Venetoclax in both fit and unfit patients age 18 and above with relapsed or refractory AML.
 This multi-center trial is being led by UCLA Medical Center.
 This combination is supported by mechanistic evidence in preclinical studies using Venetoclax - resistant AML tumor cell lines.
 In these models, we have demonstrated that Actimab-A can deplete Mcl-1 and Bcl-XL, two proteins implicated in mediating resistance to Venetoclax, in addition to causing potentially lethal double-stranded DNA breaks in these CD33 expressing cells.
 Furthermore, in vivo studies in animal models of Venetoclax-resistant AML demonstrated robust tumor regression and improved survival in cohorts receiving the Actimab-A Venetoclax combination compared to Venetoclax alone.
 The rationale for this clinical study is that the addition of Actimab-A will; 1) have a direct anti-tumor effect via double-stranded DNA breaks and 2) deplete Mcl-1 and Bcl-XL making the AML cells more susceptible to Venetoclax.
-Updated data from the Phase 1 dose escalation portion of this study was presented at ASH in December 2021 from three dose cohorts of 0.50, 0.75 and 1.0 μCi/kg of Actimab-A in a total of 12 patients.
-50% of patients received Venetoclax therapy prior to enrollment on the Actimab-A combination trial.
-And 67% of patients had poor risk cytogenetics, of which, 3 had a TP53 mutation, which is associate with poorer response rates and survival outcomes.
-Of the patients with a TP53 mutation, 67% achieved a remission including a patient that achieved a CR who remained in follow-up 230 days (~7.5 months) at the time of data cutoff for ASH.
-The combination of Actimab-A with Venetoclax was reported to be well-tolerated with no 30-day mortality.
-The data to date support advancing to the Phase 2 portion of the trial and we expect to provide an update on the development strategy, including consideration of patients with a TP53 mutation, after the Phase 1 dose finding portion of the trial
+The Actimab-A Venetoclax combination has been well tolerated with responses, including a CR and a partial response in early dose escalation cohorts.
+We are continuing dose escalation and evaluating the appropriate dose sequence to determine our strategy for the Phase 2 portion of this study.
+Additional data from this novel combination is expected by year-end 2022 and proof of concept in early 2023.